rchu02/ACIT-2420-Assignment-3-Part-2/README.md

 ```
 sudo nvim documents/file-one
 ```
-For this file paste the following (you can change the contents on your second droplet, so you can see the difference between the two droplets):
+For this file paste the following:
 ```
 This is file one.
-Testing Download1
 ```
 and for `file-two`, do
 ```
 sudo nvim documents/file-two
 ```
-and paste (you can change the contents on your second droplet, so you can see the difference between the two droplets),
+and paste,
 ```
 This is file two.
-Testing Download2
 ```
 You can delete the git repository directory now by running the command,
 ```